conwetlab/fast/trunk/catalogue_service/readme.txt

-This is the README for the FAST Catalogue prototype!
+This is the README for the FAST Catalogue prototype

 For more information on the project in general see: